The Top South Island Activities for Families

 Location: Queenstown, Otago.
 Plan more of your visit in the 10 Things to Do in Queenstown with Kids.

 Just because you have little ones in tow, doesn’t mean you have to miss out on New Zealand’s glacier experiences.
-One of the most accessible options for families is a ski plane landing on the Tasman Glacier in Mt Cook (more info on Viator and Klook)!
+One of the most accessible options for families is with Infinite Ski Planes landing on the Tasman Glacier in Mt Cook!

 Location: Mt Cook, Canterbury.
 Add this activity to the itinerary along with the 7 Things to Do in Mt Cook with Kids.